Montserrat

 Impressed revenue stamps

-1896 (earliest recorded usage).
-Imperial Crown, inscribed MONTSERRAT STAMP DUTY, with value in words at foot.
-Colourless or inked in purple.
-Various frames, measuring approx 33 x 39 mm.
+1921-33 (recorded usage).
+Imperial Crown, inscribed MONTSERRAT STAMP DUTY , with value in words.
+Various frames, measuring approx 33 x 39 mm, Z4 in smaller circular type without STAMP DUTY.
 No check letters.

 Z6.
 1s purple